harness/developer-hub/docs/platform/8_Pipelines/w_pipeline-steps-reference/step-failure-strategy-settings.md

 ![](./static/step-failure-strategy-settings-07.png)

-Using these settings together in multiple stages requires some consideration.
+Using these settings together in multiple stages require some considerations.

-Let's say you have a pipeline with two stages: **stage 1** followed by **stage 2**.
+For example, you have a pipeline with two stages: **stage 1** followed by **stage 2**.

 Stage 2's **Conditional Execution** is set to **Execute this step only if prior stage or step failed**.
 Stage 1's **Failure Strategy** is set to **Rollback Stage on All Errors**.

-If stage 1 has any error it is rolled back and so it is not considered a failure.
-Hence, the stage 2's **Conditional Execution** is not executed.
+If stage 1 has any error, it is rolled back.
+It is not considered a failure.
+Hence, stage 2's **Conditional Execution** is not executed.

-In order to get stage 2 to execute, you can set the stage 1 **Failure Strategy** to **Ignore Failure**.
-Rollback will not occur and stage 2's **Conditional Execution** is executed.
+In order to execute stage 2, you can set the stage 1 **Failure Strategy** to **Ignore Failure**.
+In this case, rollback will not occur, and stage 2's **Conditional Execution** is executed.

 In general, if you want to run particular steps on a stage failure, you should add them to stage's **Rollback** section.